First published in 1996, the Engage Journal is the international journal of engagement and participation.

 About the Editor

-Proposals for articles for the Engage Journal are invited twice yearly, usually in Spring and Autumn.
-Opportunities are posted on the Engage events and opportunities page and emailed to all members.
+Proposals for articles for the Engage Journal are invited once a year.
+Opportunities are posted on the Engage training and events page and emailed to all members.
 Proposals are expected to address the theme and questions outlined in the call.

-As part of the Engage Journal, Engage welcomes proposals for book reviews on subjects on or related to visual art and gallery education.
+As part of the Engage Journal, Engage welcomes proposals for book reviews on subjects on or related to visual art engagement and participation.
 We also welcome reviews on publications that address the themes and focus of previous issues of the Engage Journal.

 As a guide, the word count for reviews is 1,000 words.
 Book reviews are published as free to access to both subscribers and non-subscribers.